pitt-cdm/2019spring/plans/lesson-20.md

    - preparing a rough cut or draft (implementation in the final tech / platform)
    - revising and editing your final project
    - delivering your final project

+And I want to add one more thing: **reflection**.
+As with the previous projects, as part of delivering your final project, I'm going to ask you to write at least 500 words about what you've learned, what the process was like, what challenges you faced and how you overcame them, what questions you have.
+These reflections will be individual, even though the project will be collaborative.

 ### Group conferences